 Amazon changes prices constantly.
-A product you are watching might drop 30% overnight, then bounce back by morning.
-Studies show Amazon adjusts prices on millions of items multiple times per day, making it impossible to manually catch the best deals.
+A product you are watching might drop 30% overnight, then bounce back by morning, making it impossible to manually catch the best deals.

 Whether you are a consumer waiting for the right moment to buy, a seller monitoring competitor pricing, or a business tracking supplier costs, you need automated price tracking.
 This guide covers every method for tracking Amazon prices in 2026, from simple browser extensions to advanced monitoring setups that feed data directly into your systems.

-Amazon uses algorithmic pricing that factors in demand, competitor prices, inventory levels, time of day, and purchase history.
-A single product might see dozens of price changes in a week.
-This is not random.
-Amazon optimizes for revenue and conversion rate simultaneously.
+Amazon adjusts prices on millions of items multiple times per day.
+Its algorithm factors in demand, competitor prices, inventory levels, time of day, and purchase history, so a single product can see dozens of price changes in a week.
+This is not random: Amazon optimizes for revenue and conversion rate simultaneously.

 Multiple Sellers, Multiple Prices